blcxtranslations/blcx/_translated/chapter-0034.md

 And like this, after almost an hour, Lin Xuan arrived at the peak.
 However, he could not see anything because there were layers upon layers of fog shrouding his line of sight.

 Lin Xuan smiled slightly.
-Although he was merely a cultivator of the Spirit Gathering stage, but even he could tell with a single glance that this was the most shallow of the confusion arrays.
+Although he was merely a cultivator of the Spirit Condensation stage, but even he could tell with a single glance that this was the most shallow of the confusion arrays.

 This kind of array, strictly speaking, could not be considered a restrictive array.
 Because it was too crude and too low levelled.
-Even Spirit Gathering stage one cultivators, if they concentrated spiritual power to their eyes, would not be affected.
+Even Spirit Condensation stage one cultivators, if they concentrated spiritual power to their eyes, would not be affected.
 This array was used mainly to keep mortals away.
 After all, although Sky Pillar peak was very steep and treacherous, but there were still martial arts masters among mortals.
 If they had the proper tools, they could still be able to climb to the peak.
 So an array to differentiate between cultivators and mortals was placed here.

-Lin Xuan was already at the middle stages of the Spirit Gathering stage, so naturally this array would not affect him.
+Lin Xuan was already at the middle stages of the Spirit Condensation stage, so naturally this array would not affect him.
 After concentrating his spiritual power, flowing it along his meridians to his eyes, the illusive fog suddenly vanished, and in front of him appeared simple teleportation array.

 The reason that the teleportation array was called simple was because the movement distance of this array was very short.
 But this was also good because it did not require much energy to use.
 There was no need to use spirit stones to power it, one only needed to inject spiritual power into the eye of the array for it to work.